The Daleks' Master Plan: Critical response

 As the serial aired, some viewers shared their concerns over the depiction of violence, such as the Daleks in the opening episodes and the violent deaths of Katarina and Bret in the fourth episode, and Junior Points of View viewers criticised Sara's death in the twelfth.
 The Stage and Television Todays Bill Edmunds criticised the seventh episode, particularly the Hollywood sequence, noting it "would have been much better with more chases, a few custard pies ... and less chat".
 After the eleventh episode, Edmunds wrote he was "losing [his] respect and awe of the Daleks" due to their consistent but unfulfilled threats.
 Following the twelfth episode, Daily Workers Stewart Lane felt the programme was "definitely showing signs of age".
 Audience Research Reports demonstrated that audiences enjoyed the Daleks' return in early episodes, though interest began waning by the eighth.
 Hartnell's performance was criticised in the third episode, but his chemistry with Butterworth was praised in the tenth.
 Some enjoyed the festivities of the seventh episode but one viewer called it "one of the worst programmes I have ever seen".
 The twelfth was generally praised as a satisfying conclusion.
 Public obsession with the Daleks, dubbed "Dalekmania", saw a decline following The Daleks' Master Plan.
+Doctor Who Magazine readers consistently ranked the serial among the First Doctor's best.
+(Note: Of the First Doctor's 29 stories, The Daleks' Master Plan was ranked fifth in 1998, second in 2009, and third in 2014 and 2023.)

-Retrospectively, The Independents Kim Newman considered The Daleks' Master Plan "the most ambitious serial ever attempted by Doctor Who", and Doctor Who Bulletins Ian Levine called it "an all-round masterpiece", praising the combination of Camfield's direction with Nation and Spooner's writing.
-Paul Cornell, Martin Day, and Keith Topping of The Discontinuity Guide appreciated its "epic" ambition but felt its plot "was worthy of six episodes at most".
-David J. Howe and Stephen James Walker lauded the direction, writing, and set designs, though felt the story occasionally meandered due to its length.
-John Kenneth Muir considered the serial notable for its dark qualities and proving the Daleks' viciousness, and Andrew Cartmel lauded Marsh's performance but found the story padded and Egyptian set unconvincing.
-Radio Timess Mark Braxton appreciated the direction and set design and called Hartnell's performance "one of his best", but criticised the seventh episode's audience address and the eighth's cricket scenes.
+Retrospectively, The Independents Kim Newman considered The Daleks' Master Plan "the most ambitious serial ever attempted by Doctor Who", and Doctor Who Bulletins Ian Levine called it "an all-round masterpiece".
+Camfield's direction and Hartnell's performance was praised; The Guardians Martin Belam enjoyed the former's claustrophobic closeup shots, and Radio Timess Mark Braxton called the latter's performance "one of his best".
+Patrick Mulkern lauded Hill's graceful performance, and Braxton appreciated the set design but criticised the seventh episode's audience address and the eighth's cricket scenes.
+Andrew Cartmel lauded Marsh's performance but found the story padded and Egyptian set unconvincing, and John Kenneth Muir considered the serial notable for its dark qualities and proving the Daleks' viciousness.
+Paul Cornell, Martin Day, and Keith Topping of The Discontinuity Guide appreciated its "epic" ambition but felt its plot "was worthy of six episodes at most", and David J. Howe and Stephen James Walker lauded the direction, writing, and set designs, though felt the story occasionally meandered due to its length.
 Deborah Stanish found the serial "clunky, tedious and nonsensical" but lauded its scope and ambition.
-The Daleks' Master Plan was voted the third-best First Doctor story by Doctor Who Magazine readers in 2014 and 2023; it ranked fifth in 1998 and second in 2009.